gazebosim/docs/Tutorials/Moving_robot/moving_robot.md

 * [Arrows symbols](https://unicode-table.com/en/sets/arrow-symbols/) (done)
 * screen shot, GIF of the output after every stage (eg. trying key plugin) or may do a video.
 * rename the keypublisher plugin (done)
 * Change link for triggered publisher, make it link to website after merge
+* solve Non-unique names detected in XML